nicktarallo/DiffTransformer/README.md

   * The test set is from: https://huggingface.co/datasets/SetFit/sst2 (This is a smaller version of the dataset but it has about 95% the same test set - the larger set has the test labels hidden.
 The remaining ~5% of examples are NOT present in the train or development set, so they are safe to use (discussed with and cleared by professor during class))
 * Multi-class (fine-grained) classification - SST-5 dataset: https://huggingface.co/datasets/SetFit/sst5

-To run the classification task, you can run the classification.py file
+To run the classification task, you can run the classification.py file.

+When running, it will train a file and make plots of relevant accuracy and F1 metrics at the end.
+At the end of training, a csv with relevant training/development metrics will be saved to /df_outputs that can be used to do more advanced plotting and analysis.
+Also at the end of training, the trained model will be saved to /models.

 These are the command line arguments you can use:
 * --model DIFFERENTIAL or --model TRADITIONAL (default is DIFFERENTIAL)